vasilisalmpanis/kfs/docs/docs/signals.md

 # Signals

 KFS implements standard **POSIX** signals.
-Signals cannot be queued but while a signal is executing another can arrive and and steal it's execution time if the the currently executing signal is not blocking it.
+Signals cannot be queued but while a signal is executing another can arrive and and steal its execution time if the the currently executing signal is not blocking it.

 KFS implements the following flags for sigaction